turingschool/curriculum/source/paths/elevate/systems_setup.markdown

 ## Java

 You'll need the JDK installed.
-For this tutorial we're using JDK 7 available from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html
+For this tutorial we're **using JDK 7** available from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html

 ## Play

+On top of Java, our sample app uses the Play Framework, an awesome way to build web applications in Java or Scala.

 Follow the instructions on the [Installing Play 2.0 page](http://www.playframework.com/documentation/2.0/Installing)